 DDOE is committed to measuring content knowledge growth of our EL students in the accountability system based on the proposed methodology outlined in section 4 B. iv.
-Please note that growth from the PSAT 10 to the SAT will not be included in 2017-2018.
-A thorough review of resources and a review of technical quality are needed before the PSAT can be included in a statewide accountability system.

 Other metrics will be reported (but not included in accountability ratings) to provide parents and community members a more complete picture of school performance.
 These metrics are included in the last table after the graphic.